chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     ζ:sub:`n` ≠ ε  ↔  [ ∃ ζ ∈ C:sub:`L`, ∀ i ∈ N:sub:`l(ζ)`: (i ≤ n) → (∀ ⲁ:sub:`i` ∈ Ζ:sub:`n`) ]

 While this definition may appear opaque at first glance, a careful consideration of its clauses will reveal its meaning.
-This definition states that the claim, "a Partial Sentence of Length *n* is not equal to the Empty Character" is equivalent to the claim, "a Sentence exists in the Corpus such that all of the Character located at indices less than or equal to *n* belong to the Partial Sentence".
+This definition states that the claim, "a Partial Sentence of Length *n* is not equal to the Empty Set" is equivalent to the claim, "a Sentence exists in the Corpus such that all of the Character located at indices less than or equal to *n* belong to the Partial Sentence".

 Take careful note, the definition of ζ:sub:`n` on the left-hand side is expressed on the right hand side using the Character-level set representation **Ζ**.